YOUNG: Close, but no cigars: Boston-area sports year in review

 Ahem.

-Shortly thereafter, the team, apparently ignited by that guy’s tombstone-writing, ran off seven straight wins and sits atop the AFC East standings this weekend with a big matchup against the Buffalo Bills looming.
+Shortly thereafter, the team, apparently ignited by that guy’s tombstone-writing, ran off seven straight wins and sits in second place in the AFC East standings after a disappointing loss against the Buffalo Bills last Sunday, their second straight setback after the winning streak.

 After last year’s 7-9 Cam Newton-led debacle, there really was no reason to think that a big turnaround was coming in 2021, but QB Mac Jones was drafted and replaced the ineffective Newton, the team spent millions on free-agent additions, and, hey, they even drafted reasonably well after Jones was snagged.